vcmueller/project-data-engineering/README.md

     (the containers execution status can be monitored via `docker ps`)

-5. Once the containers are initiated and running, open the link below in the browser:
+5. Once the containers are initiated and running, open the following link in the browser:
     `localhost:8080`

     ![Home Page](Images/HomePage.png?raw=true "Home Page")